Losing someone is hard. Losing a loved one unexpectedly is even more challenging.

 It is never a good idea to “drop by” when someone dies.
 But, words of comfort and encouragement are always welcome.
 You can call, text, or drop a note in the mail offering consolation.

-Here are some unexpected death quotes to inspire your words of comfort to a beloved friend.
+Here’s what to say when someone dies unexpectedly.
+We hope these quotes inspire your words of comfort to a beloved friend.

 1. I am thinking of you.
 This is so unexpected and sad.